-- Save will preserve the current edits but leave the record locked so that no other user can edit it.
-A green icon of a lock and key displays in the upper right corner of the main body of any record you have locked, regardless of whether or not you are currently editing it. - Save and unlock will save the current edits and also automatically release the lock.
+- ဂဂု - Save will preserve the current edits but leave the record locked so that no other user can edit it. - Save and unlock will save the current edits and automatically release the lock.
+A green icon of a lock and key displays in the upper right corner of the main body of any record you have locked, regardless of whether or not you are currently editing it.